-Cybersecurity, Public sector, Corporate Risk
+Cybersecurity, Public sector, Security Operations

 The 2024 U.S. presidential election is turning out to be a race like no other.
 And regardless which political party wins, it has been deemed a top risk—one that “will be by far the most consequential for the world’s security, stability, and economic outlook,” according to Eurasia Group’s Top Risks for 2024.